 Challenge yourself next time you grocery shop to see how far you can stretch $21.

-Mrs. CBB and I were chatting while her sister was off doing her thing and we discussed these so-called luxury food products.
+Mrs. CBB and I were chatting while her sister was off doing her thing, and we discussed these so-called luxury food products.

-We started to point out different products that we considered to fit the bill.
-What we learned is that we have done well controlling our urge to spend more than we should on products we can afford but would eat into our overall shopping budget.
+We learned that we had done well controlling our urge to spend more than we should on products we could afford but would eat into our overall shopping budget.

-We’re human just like you and get suckered in at our weakest moments which is why I love the interaction I have with all of my readers.
+We’re human just like you and get suckered in at our weakest moments which is why I love my interaction with all of my readers.

-Just remember what you consider luxury food products will differ from the next person.
-The important thing to remember is whether you really need it and what foods could you replace that product with to offer you more bang for you buck.
+The critical thing to remember is whether you need it and what foods you could replace that product with to offer you more bang for your buck.

 - Select pre-made and frozen products

-- Deli meats and cheeses (from deli)
+- Deli meats and cheeses (from the deli)

-- Bakery products
+- In-store Bakery products

 - Chopped garlic in a jar – convenience